danielleescarza/Study/README.md

-# Clinic Management System for School Clinic at St. Jude College Dasmariñas Cavite Inc.
+# Clinic Management System of the School Clinic at St. Jude College Dasmariñas Cavite Inc.

 <!-- someone was here, someone cooked here -->